 A series of sensory drama games based on the essence of Shakespeare, created by Kelly Hunter MBE, for people with autism.

-People with autism struggle with making themselves understood, their struggle is communicative and sensory – an almost superhuman effort may be required to connect eyes and mind in order to express reason and love.
+Autistic individuals often struggle with making themselves understood, this struggle is communicative and sensory – an almost superhuman effort may be required to connect eyes and mind in order to express reason and love.
 The Hunter Heartbeat games are derived from Shakespeare’s poetic exploration of how it feels to be alive, specifically through his obsession with the eyes and the mind and with reason and love; how we see, think and feel, which forms the spine of his poetry throughout the whole canon.
 “Love looks not with the eyes but with the mind” (Helena, AMSND) has three of these keywords in just one line and Hamlet’s coining of the phrase “The Mind’s Eye” can be seen as an apotheosis of this poetic exploration.

 Every game has always been created through playing with people on the spectrum: